giacomo-carta/Access-SQL/README.md

 ### Database Exploration with Microsoft Access:
 - Used Microsoft Access to understand the relational structure of the database.
 - Viewed tables, established relationships, and grasped data distribution in the project.
+- Created an Entity-Relationship Diagram (ERD) in Microsoft Access to visualize the database structure.

 ### SQL Query Execution:
 - Wrote and executed SQL queries to interact with the database.